teesar/2420_1/guide.md

 ![alt text](image-20.png)

-## Step 6: Create Digital Ocean API Key
+## Step 6: Create DigitalOcean API Key

-1. Navigate to the Digital Ocean website and log in to your account.
+1. Navigate to the DigitalOcean website and log in to your account.
 2. Click **API**on the left menu near the bottom.
 ![alt text](image-21.png)